-The Open Contracting Partnership, CoST - the Infrastructure Transparency Initiative - and Open Data Services Co-operative are working together to document how the Open Contracting Data Standard, and additional standardised data models, can be used to represent, share and analyse all the information required under the CoST Infrastructure Data Standard.
+The Open Contracting Partnership, CoST - the Infrastructure Transparency Initiative - and Open Data Services Co-operative are working together to document how the Open Contracting Data Standard, and additional standardized data models, can be used to represent, share and analyze all the information required under the CoST Infrastructure Data Standard.

-You can get involved via the issue tracker, or for more information about this work, contact Bernadine Fernz, Head of Infrastructure at the Open Contracting Partnership and/or Evelyn Hernandez, Global Technical Adviser at CoST.
+You can get involved via the issue tracker, or for more information about this work, contact Bernadine Fernz, Head of Infrastructure at the Open Contracting Partnership and/or Evelyn Hernandez, Head of Members and Affiliate Programmes at CoST.

 The Open Contracting Data Standard is already used to describe millions of procurement processes around the world relating to goods, services and public works.